-Like the penis, the vagina expands and may double in size when aroused, and just like there are many different penis sizes (see SexEd.net’s Penis Size Topic), there are variations in sizes, lengths and looks among vaginas.
+Like the penis, the vagina expands and may double in size when aroused, and just like there are many different penis sizes (see the Penis Size Topic), there are variations in sizes and lengths among vaginas.

 The Kamasutra by Vatsyayana (an ancient Hindu document on sex and pleasure; other spellings include Kama Sutra) has classifications for penis and vagina sizes and ranks them by compatibility.

-“Tight” and “loose” are some of the terms some use to describe how a penis feels inside a vagina, either snug (tight) or very little sensation (loose).
-Some men feel that the vagina may get “loose” after childbirth or some women are slut-shamed (see SexEd.net’s Slut-Shaming Topic) as having “loose” vaginas from too much sex.
-Just as there are stereotypes portraying an entire race as having the longest or smallest penis, some men think some women have “tighter” vaginas.
+“Tight” and “loose” are some of the subjective terms some use to describe how a penis feels inside a vagina, either snug (tight) or very little sensation (loose).
+Some men feel that the vagina may get “loose” after childbirth or some women are slut-shamed (see the Slut-Shaming Topic) as having “loose” vaginas from too much sex.
+Just as there are stereotypes portraying certain races as having the longest or smallest penises, some people think some races have naturally “tighter” vaginas.

 Childbirth and age are some factors that may alter the appearance and other aspects of the female genitalia.
 According to medical professionals, the vagina is elastic even after vaginal childbirth, and some exercises can strengthen “loose” vaginal muscles.

 The following sources should provide more information on vagina size.

 “n. lengthening and expansion of the inner two thirds of the vagina and elevation of the uterus during the excitement and plateau phases of the female sexual-response cycle.
 Tenting may facilitate conception by allowing pooling of the semen near the cervix.”

 - Is Your Vagina Too Loose, Too Tight, Or Just Right?